-Flesh Field Breaks Two-Decade Silence with 'Voice of the Echo Chamber' LP - New Album Release Coming in November
+Flesh Field presents all new 'Voice of the Echo Chamber' LP

-Flesh Field Breaks Two-Decade Silence with ‘Voice of the Echo Chamber’ LP – New Album Release Coming in November
+Flesh Field breaks two-decade silence with ‘Voice of the Echo Chamber’ LP – Out now

-Out on November 17 via Metropolis is the all new album by the legendary industrial act Flesh Field.
+Out now via Metropolis is the all new album by the legendary industrial act Flesh Field.
 “Voice of the Echo Chamber” comes 19 years after the band’s latest album “Strain” which was released in 2004.

 You can watch the album trailer right here on YouTube, not embeddable unfortunately.